rallyhealth/sbt-git-versioning/README.md

 ## Usage

 This plugin will automatically determine and set the `version` setting on startup.
 There is nothing developers need to explicitly do.
-You can `publishLocal` and PRs and use the created snapshot artifacts anywhere you would a release artifact.
+You can use `sbt publishLocal` to create a local snapshot artifact or, if you have a snapshot repository, you can `sbt publish` at the end of a continuous integration pipeline that is triggered on pull requests, so that you can easily pull one snapshot into another for testing.

 You will see additional log statements like:
 ```